 Tonight’s guest is Hyundai.
 You might remember Hyundai from such train wrecks as the 1986 Excel (which could totally kick the ass of a Yugo) or Dr. Gonzo’s 1998 Accent, a car so forgettable I thought it was called an Excel, and no one ever even took a picture of it.

 Well, here’s the news: Hyundai doesn’t suck any more.
-It pains me to say this, because early proof of their non-suckage is a sedan called an Azera which has more horsepower than a Mustang. [insert 5 minutes of swearing incessantly]
+It pains me to say this, because early proof of their non-suckage is a sedan called an Azera which has more horsepower than a Mustang. [insert 5 minutes of swearing incessantly] You can also get this insurance to protect yourself in case of an accident.

 Better still (for them), Hyundai has learned that real sports cars have rear wheel drive.
 Their target is evidently the Mustang.
 Good for drivers, not so good for reeling domestics who only have 2 profitable models.